JakeHamblin/JakeHamblin/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=JakeHamblin&label=Views&color=blue&style=plastic)

-My name is Jake Hamblin and I'm a Computer Scientist..
+My name is Jake Hamblin and I'm a Computer Scientist.
 I started website development back in 2018 and have had a passion for creating software ever since.
 I'm currently pursuing a Bachelors of Science in Computer Science at Wright State University, and have already completed my Assosciates of Science in Computer Science.

 ### Languages and Tools: